Skip to main content

 app.get('/contacts/:id', contacts.findById);

-If you restart your application by stopping the previous instance and re-executing the node index.js command, you should see empty data returned by MongoDB once you navigate to http://host:1222/.
+If you restart your application by stopping the previous instance and re-running node index.js, you should see empty data returned by MongoDB once you navigate to http://host:1222/.

-You don't have any data and the only routing that we added to Express is utilising "get" calls.
-I need to stop here and explain a few things about the RESTful web calls and the GET method as well.
-I'm sure that most of you who are reading this post are familiar with GET and POST requests - if you've done any sort of web development I'm 100% sure that you've come across these methods, especially when dealing with URLs and forms.
-HTTP as a protocol has a vocabulary of actions that are being referred to as operation methods, the most well-known ones are:
+You don’t have any data yet, and the only routing we’ve added to Express uses “get” calls.
+Let me pause here and explain a few things about RESTful web calls and the GET method.
+Most of you reading this will already be familiar with GET and POST requests.
+If you’ve done any sort of web development, you’ve bumped into these methods, especially when dealing with URLs and forms.
+HTTP as a protocol has a vocabulary of actions referred to as operation methods.
+The most well-known ones are:

 • GET - request information